The Mountains of California • www.surgent.net

 CaliforniaMainPB

-Mount Whitney is the highest peak in the "Lower 48" United States.
+Mount Whitney is the highest peak in the coterminous "Lower 48" United States.
 That alone was reason to think about climbing it.
-At the time, I had hiked exactly one peak of significance, Telescope Peak in the Panamint Mountains a year ago.
+At the time, I had hiked exactly one peak of significance in my life, Telescope Peak in the Panamint Mountains a year ago.
 I was aware a trail led to the top of Mount Whitney.
 It looked like an interesting challenge.

 There were six of us, all of us current or former students at the University of California, Riverside.
 I had just graduated in June with my Masters Degree, and would move to Arizona in less than a month.
 This hike was a nice way to cap my time (22 years) in California.

-We convened in Riverside and drove to Lone Pine, arriving late in the evening.
+We convened in Riverside one evening and drove to Lone Pine, arriving near midnight.
 Four of the group set up camp in a camping area outside of town, while I and one other went back into Lone Pine to position ourselves for getting back-country permits the next morning.
 At the time, unused permits would be handed out each day, first come, first serve.
-This meant we had to get into line early, like at 1 a.m..
+This meant we had to get into line early, like at 1 a.m. early.
 We were second or third in line, and we sat there all night and chatted with others.
 By dawn, the line was pushing 50 people, and we were able to get permits ... but we got no sleep.

 We drove back to meet the others, then drove to the Whitney Portal, elevation 8,800 feet.
 We started hiking at 9 a.m. in clear, pleasant conditions.
 We followed the trail, which was a delight, passing through pine forests, lakes, meadows, and higher up, rocky slopes, waterfalls and small tarns.
 There were many hikers here, many, like us, with big packs aiming for High Camp at 12,000 feet.

-I was lagging at the end.
+Higher up, I was lagging.
 I was exhausted from no sleep and feeling the effects of altitude.
-We strung out here, and I was among the last to arrive.
+We strung out here, and I was among the last to arrive to high camp.
 I got the tent built then immediately crawled into my bag for a nap.
 A couple hours later, we cooked dinner, and I felt a little better, but not much.
 I had a headache, due to altitude, tiredness, and dehydration.
 This was my first time ever at 12,000 feet.
 In spite of my aches, I slept well, mainly out of exhaustion.

 We continued northbound along the trail, which stays high on the ridge and skirts big pinnacles along the way.
 We dropped 300 feet at one point, and just kept walking.
 Finally, rounding a bend, the summit was visible, still a mile away.
 We strung out again, and I was hanging back toward the end.
 When I arrived on top, I was elated but also bonked.
 I planned to linger just for a few moments then head down.
 However, the last of our team was not far behind me, and when she arrived, we all stuck around for about an hour.